seanbao/mnemonas/docs/backup-guide.en.md

   -d '{"keep_artifact":false}'
 ```

 For `local`, the restore drill first confirms that the snapshot does not contain files missing from the manifest, then copies the latest snapshot into a temporary directory and verifies every file size, permission mode, and SHA-256 from the manifest.
 Set `keep_artifact = true` to retain the restored directory for manual inspection.
+With the default non-retained artifact behavior, if verification completes but temporary restore-directory cleanup fails, the drill remains completed and returns `warning=true`, `warnings[]`, `artifact_kept=true`, and `restored_path` so the Maintenance page can surface the retained artifact.
 For `restic`, the drill currently runs `restic check`; for `rclone`, it runs `rclone check --one-way` to verify remote consistency.

 To retrieve data from a `local`, `restic`, or `rclone` job, restore into an explicit independent directory: